seongbinny/seongbinny/README.md

 - 🔭 I’m currently working at **The Kingdoms**

-- 💬 I have bachelor's degree at **International Commerce & DataTechnology at Myongji University**
+- 💬 I have bachelor's degree at <br> **International Commerce & DataTechnology at Myongji University**

 - ⚡ Fun fact **everybody acting tough when they up**